Who?

 From this process of rebirth came the images and stories listed here.
 More stories are waiting in line, and my self-published zines and darkroom prints are available to purchase on request.

-A selection of my work that explores more intimate and personally expressive approaches to landscape photography and the stories, characters and associations that the wanderer projects onto the world around them.
+A selection of work that explores intimate and personally expressive approaches to landscape photography through the stories and associations that the wanderer projects onto the world around them.

-Using 35mm film to explore the textures and movements of a blacksmith’s process as he shapes iron in his forge.
+Using 35mm film to evoke the textures and movements of a blacksmith’s process as he shapes iron in his forge.

 My second self-published photo zine, documenting the turbulent, sweltering summer of 2022 in England across 64 pages of tabloid-sized newsprint paper.